-Ireland's indigenous bagpipes take their name from the Gaelic term for 'elbow' alluding to the air-bag and bellows which the elbows operate.
+Ireland’s indigenous bagpipes take their name from the Irish word for ‘elbow’ alluding to the air-bag and bellows which the elbows operate.
 Air is pumped from the bellow into the bag and then from the bag into a reed in the chanter.
 Piping is considered a very important part of the Irish tradition.
 The solo playing of the pipes has a special place of its own in the tradition and to a large extent developed separately from the rest of the tradition.